 Consumers who don’t have access to waived-fee bill payments through billers like Mountaineer Gas have the option to take advantage of doxo’s new subscription service, doxoPLUS.

 “If you think about trying to pay eight to 10 bills: if the fee of those eight to 10 bills is, let’s say, $3 each — that adds up monthly.
 Paying $30 a month in fees is expensive.
 We recognize that for consumers who do want to consolidate their bills under a single account, it would be great if they had an umbrella subscription service with a single flat fee,” said Kreyenhagen.
-“We started a service called doxoPLUS, where for a flat fee of $9 a month, they’re able to pay all of their bills under that subscription.
+“We started a service called doxoPLUS, where for a fee of $4.99 a month, they’re able to pay all of their bills under that subscription.
 Currently, doxoPLUS is being offered only to a subset of users as a test, but doxo has plans on expanding the offering to all users later this year.”

 Multi-Payment Accessibility: Mobile Bill Pay, Coinstar Partnership on the doxo Horizon

 As doxo focuses on growing its biller network, the company will also continue to expand its range of payment and accessibility options for consumers.
 The company already strives to set itself apart by allowing its customers to use a credit card for their bill payments.